BrooklinC/crowdfundproject_backend/README.md

 ## Planning:
 ### Concept/Name
 The Golden Goose is a crowdfunding platform designed specifically to support future Olympians and Paralympians by helping them fund their training, equipment and competition expenses.
+It allows athletes that otherwise may not receive funding or corporate sponsorships

 ### Intended Audience/User Stories
 **Intended Audience:**